This information is being provided as a resource and is intended for AIA purposes only. It should not be shared or otherwise distributed outside AIA.

 Webinar Recording: Core Service- Advocacy

-Requirement 2: Local Component: Engage with local government agencies, decision makers, and building officials on issues of importance to the architectural community.
+Requirement 2: Local Components only: Engage with local government agencies, decision makers, and building officials on issues of importance to the architectural community.

-Documentation: Local components provide a summary of engagement activities, including interactions with local government officials and staff, discussions about regulatory or legislative concerns, invitations to chapter events, and partnerships with local business networks.
+Documentation: Local components provide a summary of their engagement with local government officials and staff.
+(Examples may include engagement with the permitting office, zoning board, discussions about regulatory or legislative concerns, invitations to chapter events, and partnerships as appropriate with other industry organizations and local business networks.)

 Local Component Engagement Form